-The Company has a claims-made policy for all commercial malpractice liability coverage, with nominal deductibles that was acquired on January 1, 2003.
-Liabilities for the Company's retained risk related to the commercial malpractice liability coverage are determined by an actuary.
-The amounts in other current assets and accrued liabilities representing the current portion of the commercial malpractice liability are \$497,000 and \$510,000 for December 31, 2013 and 2012, respectively.
-The amounts representing the long term components of the commercial malpractice are \$4,156,000 and \$4,268,000 in insurance recoveries receivable and \$4,760,000 and \$4,890,000 in insurance claims liability for December 31, 2013 and 2012, respectively, approximating a net liability of \$604,000 and \$622,000, respectively.
+The Company has a claims-made policy for all professional and general liability coverage, with nominal deductibles that was acquired on January 1, 2003.
+Liabilities for the Company's retained risk related to the professional and general liability coverage are determined by an actuary.
+The amounts in other current assets and accrued liabilities representing the current portion of the professional and general liability are \$209,000 and \$497,000 for December 31, 2014 and 2013, respectively.
+The amounts representing the long term components of the professional and general liability are \$1,611,000 and \$4,156,000 in insurance recoveries receivable and \$2,001,000 and \$4,760,000 in insurance claims liability approximating a net liability of \$390,000 and \$604,000 for December 31, 2014 and 2013, respectively.
+In connection with the APA and effective July 1, 2014, the Company purchased tail insurance covering both the acquired businesses and the Company's remaining businesses.
+The tail policy deductible is \$0; the limits are equal to limits previously carried by the Company and the claims reporting period covers July 1, 2014 to perpetuity.
+The Company renewed its claims-made policy for professional and general liability effective July 1, 2014 with nominal deductibles.